 What’s even more interesting is how brilliantly Gary repurposes his content.
 For example, he uploads videos natively on Facebook, because they have been found to get better engagement than video links from third-party websites.

-Overall, Gary’s presence shows that he knows all social media platforms to the T. Even though he might be automating a few updates through tools, all of his social content has an authentic appeal.
-He leverages native capabilities of all social platforms brilliantly.
+Overall, Gary’s presence shows that he knows the primary social networks to the T and has honed his understanding of his target audience.
+Even though he might be automating a few updates through tools, all of his social content has an authentic appeal.
+He leverages native capabilities of all social networks brilliantly.

 The key is to (mostly) share exclusive content on all social media platforms where you hang out.
-If you don’t think a social media platform audience fits your brand and you don’t have the resources to handle content creation for the platform, then don’t use the platform.
+If you don’t think a social media platform audience fits your brand and you don’t have the resources to handle content creation for that platform, then don’t use it.
+Not every social network will be right for your business.
+It’s more important to determine which social media sites your target audience is most active on.

 Now, it’s your turn to analyze the resources and content creation opportunities at your disposal.